MA - Medical Assistant

 - Identify the signs and symptoms of shock, various sudden illnesses, and poisoning and describe how to minimize the effects

-- List and discuss the "Patient Bill of Rights" related to invasive procedures
+- List and discuss the 'Patient Bill of Rights' related to invasive procedures

 - Recognize the early signs of respiratory and cardiac arrest

-MA210L Fundamentals of the Medical Office Clinical Procedures Lab
+MA210L Medical Assistant Clinical Procedures Lab

-Credits 4Fall
+Credits 4

 Registration Requirement: MA110 & MA110L.
 Concurrent requisite: MA210.